moq-wg/moq-transport/draft-ietf-moq-transport.md

 [WebTransport].
 Both provide streams and datagrams with similar semantics (see {{?I-D.ietf-webtrans-overview, Section 4}}); thus, the main difference lies in how the servers are identified and how the connection is established.
-To ensure consistent semantics, use of QUIC also requires support for QUIC datagrams.
-To indicate support, both the client and the server MUST send a max_datagram_frame_size transport parameter with a value greater than 0
-(see Section 3 of [QUIC-DATAGRAM]).
+QUIC datagrams MUST be supported via the [QUIC-DATAGRAM] extension, which is already a requirement for WebTransport over HTTP/3.

 There is no definition of the protocol over other transports, such as TCP, and applications using MoQ might need to fallback to